Menu

 4. Developing an enquiring and analytical mind

-Historical study requires learner to enquire; seek, analyse and critically evaluate evidence; and draw conclusions.
-By integrating disciplinary knowledge into each study, we intend that pupils will be able to construct and present coherent historical arguments from their findings.
-They will gain an understanding of how people’s claims about what happened in the past can be tested.
+Historical study requires learners to: enquire; seek, analyse and critically evaluate evidence; and draw conclusions.
+By integrating disciplinary knowledge into each study, we intend that pupils are able to construct and present coherent historical arguments from their findings.
+They gain an understanding of how people’s claims about what happened in the past can be tested.
 They can support their evaluation of truth by reference to evidence.
 They grasp that reconstruction and interpretation are used by historians to make judgements about historical events.

 5. Acquire historical vocabulary

-We intend that pupils will develop increasingly wide historical vocabulary across their primary school experience.
-This will enable them to speak a ‘disciplinary language’ in common with other historians.
+We intend that pupils increase their historical vocabulary across the primary school experience.
+This enables them to speak a ‘disciplinary language’ in common with other historians.
 Mastering vocabulary relating to knowledge and concepts supports pupils to understand material they encounter in historical sources and the ability to communicate it clearly.

 6. Become inspired

-Through the provision of a History curriculum in which pupils study wide ranging content, enriched by contextual hinterland material, we intend that pupils will experience a sense of excitement from learning about the past and their place in the long history of human civilisation.
+Through the provision of wide-ranging content, enriched by contextual hinterland material, we intend that pupils will experience a sense of excitement from learning about the past and their place in the long history of human civilisation.
 We intend that this will inspire pupils to want to continue their learning in History as they move to the next stage of their education.

 Opossum Values